You are here

 • Contact the UI agency for the state in which the employee is physically located to see if an employee of Washington is covered by the state’s unemployment insurance laws.

-• If the answer is YES: agencies should report and pay taxes to the other state in line with the state’s employment insurance laws.
+• If the answer is YES: agencies should comply with the other state’s employment insurance laws.

 • If the answer is NO: agencies should report and cover the employee here in Washington.